Albin Kurti: Relations with Serbia

 While he was a member of the political opposition, Kurti was known for his strong opinions on the dialogue between the governments of Kosovo and Serbia.
-He has criticized Kosovo's stance in its negotiations with Serbia, saying that dialogue should be based on conditions and reciprocity.
+He has criticised Kosovo's stance in its negotiations with Serbia, saying that dialogue should be based on conditions and reciprocity.
 He had further criticized the government for not conditioning the dialogue with Serbia on a return of the bodies of missing persons from the Kosovo War buried in mass graves in Serbia, Serbia paying war reparations to Kosovo, along with the return of allegedly stolen pension funds and artifacts.

-Following the 2019 election, Kurti said that "solid dialogue" and "reciprocity" were needed in the process of normalizing relations with Serbia.
+Following the 2019 election, Kurti said that "solid dialogue" and "reciprocity" were needed in the process of normalising relations with Serbia.
 Kurti stated that Kosovo needed first to negotiate with its Serb minority and the European Union before negotiating with Serbia.
 He considers future dialogue with Kosovo's minorities and the EU "a top priority".

 During his second term as prime minister in 2023, Kurti participated in a series of talks mediated by the European Union with Serbian President Aleksandar Vučić, leading to the Ohrid Agreement.
 Based on Kurti's policy of reciprocity in dialogue with Serbia, the agreement obliges both parties to recognise the national symbols and official documents of the other party (among other clauses).
 However, it stops short of mandating the formal recognition of Kosovo as a sovereign state.
 The implementation framework for this accord is still pending.

+In 2023 the European Union announced sanctions on Kosovo for what the bloc said was Albin Kurti government role in stoking ethnic tensions in northern Kosovo, which has a Serb majority, including restrictions on funding and participation.